CONTACT OUR DIRECT HELP LINE 778.688.MIRA(6472)

-I listen, I watch and my head is spinning trying to find the best recipe to achieve my clients’ goals.
-I am there for my clients with my knowledge, experience, patience… Market, stats, news, trends, mortgage, procedure, obligations, needs vs wants, deal breakers vs “would be nice” haves… I am there for them to make sense of all the (often contradicting) information that is out there in this 21st century.
-I am there to provide honest guidance, so that at the end my clients have this amazing feeling of accomplishment and of having done the right thing in the right order with the right tools.
+I listen, I watch and my head is spinning trying to find the best recipe to achieve my client's goals.
+I am there for my clients with my knowledge, experience, and patience… Market, stats, news, trends, mortgage, procedure, obligations, needs vs wants, deal breakers vs “would be nice” haves… I am here for them to make sense of all the (often contradicting) information that is out there in this 21st century.
+I am here to provide honest guidance so that in the end my clients have this amazing feeling of accomplishment and of having done the right thing in the right order with the right tools.
 Right?

-So when I am asked what I do for living… I answer : I help people get where they want to live – efficiently and with passion.
+So when I am asked what I do for living… I answer: I help people get where they want to live – efficiently and with passion.
+I guide people home.

 I don’t specialize in properties, I specialize in people.
 And somehow the universe always sends amazing human beings my way.
-I usually cross path with sound, honest humans who I am very excited about sharing a chapter in their/our lives.
-I believe that there is a lid for every potJ
+I usually cross paths with sound, honest humans with whom I am very excited about sharing a chapter in their/our lives.
+I believe that there is a lid for every pot.

 Once I was asked…

 If you could have dinner with anyone, dead or alive, who would it be?